 Chain Stitch

-The chain stitch is one on of the beginner embroidery stitches that is the most useful to know how to do.
+The chain stitch is one of the beginner embroidery stitches that is the most useful to know how to do.

-You can use it for stems, outlines or even as a filling.
+You can use it for stems, outlines, or even as a filling.

 Bring the thread out at the top and hold with the left thumb.
-Insert the needle where it came out and bring out again lower down.
+Insert the needle where it came out and bring it out again lower down.
 Draw the needle through, keeping the thread below.

-Now that we have looked at some of the beginner embroidery stitches, lets now look at some more basic embroidery stitches, that in some cases are a little more advanced for you to experiment with.
+Now that we have looked at some of the beginner embroidery stitches, let’s now look at some more basic embroidery stitches, that in some cases are a little more advanced for you to experiment with.

 Some More Advanced Hand Embroidery Stitches